plasmacel/makekit/MANUAL.md

 ## Adding or removing files from the source

-The auto-generated `CMakeLists` configuration of MakeKit will automatically find files in your source directory, including:
+When you create or refresh a build configuration, then CMake will automatically find files in your source directory, including:

 - header files (`.h`, `.hh`, `.hpp`, `.hxx`)
 - inline files (`.inc`, `.inl`, `.ipp`, `.ixx`)